 These interior elevations show the specific details and design of the kitchen, bathrooms, utility rooms, fireplaces, bookcases, built-in units and other special interior features.
 The interior elevations vary based on the complexity of the home.

 This section shows an electrical plan that will enhance functionality and highlight the unique architectural features of the home.

 To assist in pricing and construction of a Sater home, a materials list is included free of charge (dependent upon availability).
 The included material list is for the plan as it is originally designed.
 This detailed list is a great resource as you begin your construction.
 It gives quantitative information for everything from the cubic yards of concrete in your plan’s footings to the number of studs required for interior wall framing.

-Green Solutions Guide
+Green Solutions Guide (Available Upon Request)